Table of Contents Hide

 - You are crazy and you don’t know where to look (Get focused)

-IntelliJ offers inbuilt tools which supports DB view (inbuilt query) JPA persistence schema , gradle scripts, and debugging , spring configuration
+IntelliJ offers inbuilt tools that support DB view (inbuilt query) JPA persistence schema, Gradle scripts, and debugging, spring configuration.

-Importing fineract as a gradle project make sure you import the root dir, it will do everything on its own plus you need to specify the gradle wrapper properties file as it is supplied as a part of the source code.
+Importing Fineract as a Gradle project, make sure you import the root dir.
+It will do everything on its own if you need to specify the Gradle wrapper properties file as sometimes it goes missing (I am not sure why it happens)

-Running mysql binary is not easy sometimes , running over docker is lot easier.
+Running MySQL binary is not easy sometimes.
+Operating over docker is a lot easier.

 docker run --name mysql-5.7 -p 3306:3306 -e MYSQL_ROOT_PASSWORD=mysql -d mysql:5.7

-This is a good to go when you start your application now there are two approaches to do that , one through bash(command line) , and another using IDE configuration
+You are good to go.
+Now start your application.
+There are two approaches: one through bash(command line) and another using IDE configuration.

-Want to be the amazing personality , then run from IDE and or super amazing personality run from terminal;
+Want to be an amazing personality, then run from IDE and or super amazing personality run from the terminal;

-Debugging the application (debugging is fun) you can inspect individual line of code and see whats going on with individual methods when you run the service or going through a piece of API.
+Debugging the application (debugging is fun), you can inspect an individual line of code and see what’s going on with particular methods when running the service or going through a piece of API.

 Local Setup Rebase

-Rebasing is a must , for an eg: this case; You are developing a feature , and then on the origin upstream repo things have changed someone pushed or merged a new code so now develop is on commit or several commit ahead , you gotta get the update rebased on your feature or else conflicts.
+You are developing a feature, and suddenly on the origin upstream repo, someone pushed or merged a new code, so now the develop branch is several commit ahead.
+You must get the update rebased on your feature or else conflicts.

-A word of advice about squashing , try to have several commits in one single commit before you open a new PR.
-I never got to know the use of squash , though its good and reduces the stress of the maintainer.
+A word of advice about squashing, try to have several commits in one single commit before opening a new PR.
+I never got to know the use of squash, though it’s OK and reduces the maintainer’s stress.

 Maintain two repos?

-Your business rely on fineract but you have your own code ie not fit for the community (Usually we support that you try to generalise the work for OSS) now in that case what you could do is maintain two remotes and name them like upstream and personal.
+Your business relies on Fineract, and you have your code, i.e., not fit for the community (Usually, we support that you try to generalize the work for OSS).
+Now, in that case, you could maintain two remotes and name them upstream and personal.